fractionerp/fraction-support-site/_pages/customer-part-numbers.md

 ---
 title: "Customer Part Numbers"
-description: "Customer Part Numbers - Fraction ERP Support Documentation"
+description: "Map customer part numbers to your internal part numbers in Fraction ERP for seamless order processing and documentation."
 section: "Contracts"
 ---